-The PLO indefinitely extended Abbas’s presidential term after his electoral mandate expired in 2009.
-Moreover, Abbas issued a law permitting the Fatah-affiliated minister of local government to dissolve municipal councils, leading to the replacement of nearly all Hamas-affiliated municipal officials in the West Bank with Fatah loyalists.
-Elections were held for over 90 municipalities in October 2012 amid some accusations of unfairness, with Hamas and Islamic Jihad boycotting the voting.
+The Fatah-led Palestine Liberation Organization (PLO) indefinitely extended Abbas’s presidential term after his electoral mandate expired in 2009.
+Abbas issued a law permitting the Fatah-affiliated minister of local government to dissolve municipal councils, leading to the replacement of nearly all Hamas-affiliated municipal officials in the West Bank with Fatah loyalists.
+Elections were held for more than 90 municipalities in October 2012 amid some accusations of unfairness, with Hamas and Islamic Jihad boycotting.
 Only half of eligible Palestinians registered to participate, and only 54 percent of those registered actually voted.
-Fatah won 40 percent of the seats at stake, and others were taken by independents, many of whom were former Fatah members.
+Fatah won 40 percent of the seats at stake; others were taken by independents, including many former Fatah members.

 B. Political Pluralism and Participation: 5 / 16

 The PA and Israeli forces in the West Bank have largely suppressed Hamas since 2007.
-However, a number of smaller Palestinian parties continue to operate in the West Bank, including through membership in the PLO.
-A May 2011 Hamas-Fatah agreement envisioned a unity government that would organize presidential and parliamentary elections, but no such government had been formed by the end of 2013, nor had a timetable for elections been set.
+However, a number of smaller Palestinian parties continue to operate, including through membership in the PLO.
+Despite the unity government deal concluded in 2014, relations between Fatah and Hamas and their respective supporters remained poor.

-After Israel annexed East Jerusalem in 1967, Arab residents were issued Israeli identity cards and given the option of obtaining Israeli citizenship.
-However, most have rejected this option.
-They can vote in municipal and PA elections, but are subject to restrictions imposed by the Israeli municipality.
+After Israel annexed East Jerusalem in 1967, Arab residents were issued Israeli identity cards and given the option of obtaining Israeli citizenship, though most have rejected this option.
+Non-Israeli citizens can vote in municipal and PA elections, but are subject to restrictions imposed by the Israeli municipality.
 In the 2006 PLC elections, Israel barred Hamas from campaigning in the city.
-By law, Israel strips Arabs of their Jerusalem residency if they remain outside Jerusalem for more than three months.
+By law, Israel strips Arabs of their Jerusalem residency if they are away for more than three months.